codethor0/human-behaviour-convergence/docs/AI_CODE_REVIEW_GUIDE.md

 - Always have a human review AI findings
 - Run automated tests to verify AI suggestions
 - Use multiple AI models for critical code
-- Keep AI prompts updated with latest best practices
+- Keep review templates updated with latest best practices

 ---